-Examining the gender dynamics in each region and context is important to ensure that development processes and projects using geospatial services are inclusive and successfully reach and benefit women and men from different backgrounds.
-In particular, it is important to examine gender roles and differences in access to and control of resources, participation in decision-making processes as well as other processes of social exclusion, for example those that may derive from ethnicity, age or class.
-Thus, SERVIR-Amazonia launched a study to synthesize the situation of women in the Amazon and the main challenges they face.
-A second objective of the study was to generate ideas and recommendations on how geospatial projects and services can address issues of gender inequality and how they can specifically benefit women.
+Examining the gender dynamics in each country and local context is important to ensure that development processes and projects using geospatial services are inclusive and successfully reach and benefit women and men from different backgrounds.
+It is important to examine gender roles and differences in access to and control of resources and participation in decision-making processes as well as other aspects of social exclusion, for example those that may derive from ethnicity, age or class.
+Thus, SERVIR-Amazonia launched a study to synthesize the situation of women in the Amazon and the main challenges they face, and to generate ideas and recommendations on how geospatial projects and services can address issues of gender inequality and benefit women specifically .

-In order to achieve these objectives, the study analyzed the information obtained through three main methodologies: i) revision of the scientific and organizational literature; ii) interviews with key informants; iii) survey with different professionals working in organizations affiliated with SERVIR-Amazonia.
+The study, made possible thanks to the USAID Women’s Economic Empowerment funds of the White House of the United States, and coordinated by the SERVIR Global support team, analyzed the information obtained through three methodologies: i) revision of scientific and organizational literature; ii) interviews with key informants; iii) a survey of professionals working in organizations affiliated with SERVIR-Amazonia.

 Vast territory, diverse population, similar challenges for women

-The results of the study emphasize that the Amazon is a vast region with diverse populations.
-Thus, it cannot be assumed that the roles, challenges, and opportunities are the same for all women and men in the Amazon, either across different groups or within the same group.
-Similarly, the activities and livelihoods of Amazon people are also varied and complex, often presenting many challenges, especially for women from traditional and indigenous communities.
-Some of these challenges are related to the division of labor and gender roles, geographic isolation, limited access to electricity and internet, machismo, violence, limited access to health services and education, language barriers, loss of traditional knowledge, lack of participation and leadership on the part of women, insufficient representation of women in technical jobs and careers, and lack of land rights.
+Findings emphasize that the Amazon is a vast region with diverse populations.
+Thus, it cannot be assumed that the roles, challenges, and opportunities are the same for all women and men in the Amazon, across different groups or even within the same group.
+Similarly, the activities and livelihoods of Amazon people are varied and complex, presenting multiple challenges, especially for women from traditional and indigenous communities.
+Some of these challenges are related to the division of labor and gender roles, geographic isolation, machismo, violence, limited access to electricity, internet, health services and education, language barriers, the growing loss of traditional knowledge, lack of participation and leadership on the part of women, insufficient representation of women in technical jobs and careers, and lack of land rights.